spidernet-io/spiderpool/docs/usage/underlay_cni_service.md

 Spiderpool provides the following two solutions to solve the problem of Underlay CNI accessing Service:

-- Underlay CNI access Service via `kube-proxy`
+- Use `kube-proxy` to access Service
-- Use `cgroup eBPF` to access Underlay CNI Service
+- Use `cgroup eBPF` to access Service

 Both of these ways solve the problem that Underlay CNI cannot access Service, but the implementation principle is somewhat different.